-Maytree is a registered charity supporting people in suicidal crisis in a non-medical setting.
-The Maytree Suicide Respite Centre, located in North London, is the only place of its kind in the United Kingdom and fills a gap in services between the medical support of the National Health Service and the helplines and drop-in centres of the voluntary sector.
-Specifically, it provides such individuals with a free five day stay and the opportunity to be befriended and speak in complete confidence.
-The Foundation has made grants to Maytree which will cover approximately ten per cent of their running costs.
+Maytree supports people facing a suicidal crisis, in a non-medical setting.
+The Maytree Suicide Respite Centre, located in north London, is the only place of its kind in the UK and fills a gap in services between the medical support of the National Health Service and the helplines and drop-in centres of the voluntary sector.
+Specifically, it provides such individuals with a free five-day stay and the opportunity to be befriended and to speak in complete confidence.
+The Foundation has contributed to Maytree’s core costs over several years.

 Doorstep Homeless Families Project

-The Foundation has made two grants to support Doorstep in its mission to provide homeless families living in temporary accommodation in North London with access to services, so they can enjoy a good quality of life.
+The Foundation has made two grants to support Doorstep in its mission to provide homeless families living in temporary accommodation in north London with access to services, so that they can enjoy a better quality of life.

-The first ever grant by the Foundation was made in 2013 to this North London museum for the conservation of the couch used by Sigmund Freud during his psychoanalysis sessions with patients.
+The first ever grant made by the Foundation was in 2013 to this north London museum, situated in what was formerly Sigmund Freud’s family home during his exile in London, towards the conservation of the couch used during his psychoanalysis sessions with his patients.